nloko/console.js/README.md

 console.js
 ==========

-A jQuery plugin for simulating a text console a browser
+A jQuery plugin for simulating a text console in a browser